bhoptee/trueman-chiro/src/pages/about.md

     features:
       - type: feature_item
         content: >-
-          At Vantage Chiropractic we're about getting you back to what you want to do.
+          At Vantage Chiropractic we’re about getting you back to what you want to do.
 Whether that’s sports, hobbies or just everyday life.
-We’re functionally orientated, meaning that we’re looking to help improve how your body is working through:
+We are functionally orientated, meaning that we look to help how your body is working through:

           * Identifying and understanding your goals